Autism Research lectures bring together scientists and scholars to discuss diverse and important topics related to autism.

-Her talk is part of the Simons Foundation Autism Research lecture series.
+Her talk was part of the Simons Foundation Autism Research lecture series.

 About the lecture